 Apple cider vinegar has a huge pile of health benefits that include weight-loss, stabilizing blood pressure, control of blood sugar levels, help for arthritis and joint pain, and relief of constipation and IBS.
 Those who benefit from apple cider vinegar incorporate apple cider vinegar into their diet 2 to 4 times a day.
-That’s amounts to a large 32 ounce bottle every week at a cost of almost $10 per quart including shipping.
-If you use 3 tbsp of apple cider vinegar before each meal, you can save $10 per week or $520 per year, by making your own vinegar from waste apples, apple peelings and cores, or homemade apple cider.
+That’s amounts to a large 32-ounce bottle every week at the cost of almost $10 per quart including shipping.
+If you use 3 tbsp of apple cider vinegar before each meal, you can save $10 per week or $520 per year, by making your own vinegar from waste apples, apple peelings, and cores, or homemade apple cider.
 And that’s just the savings on the vinegar.
 Imagine the savings on health care costs and pharmaceuticals.

 Apple Cider Vinegar, Organic Raw Unflavoured 32oz

 Most health food stores carry Braggs brand of apple cider vinegar, which is highly recommended because it is made from organic apples and contains the naturally occurring vinegar mother.